-As treatments keep getting better, nearly everyone with hepatitis C may be able to look forward to a disease-free future.
+As treatments get better, nearly everyone with hep C may be able to look forward to a disease-free future.

-A turning point in treatment came with the use of interferon.
-The drug, approved by the FDA in 1991, boosts your immune system response to help it fight off the hepatitis C virus.
+A turning point in finding a cure came when doctors began treating the disease with interferon in the 1990s.
+The drug boosts your immune system, your body's defense against germs, to help it fight off the hep C virus.

-Interferon was followed in the 1990s with the release of another antiviral drug, ribavirin.
-The two drugs are given together to improve treatment.
-Thanks to interferon and ribavirin, the cure rate jumped from less than 5% in the 1980s to about 50% by the early 2000s.
+Next came the use of ribavirin, another drug that fights the virus.
+You take it with interferon to improve treatment.
+Thanks to this combo, the cure rate jumped from less than 5% in the 1980s to about 50% by the early 2000s.

-Combining Incivek or Victrelis with interferon and ribavirin boosted success rates as high as 70%.
+Combining telaprevir or boceprevir with interferon and ribavirin pushed success rates as high as 70%.
 But the drug combination still wasn't ideal.

 The New Standard in Hepatitis C Treatment

 In 2013 and 2014, the FDA approved four new drug products: